Ion Rîmaru: Investigation, trial and execution

-Rîmaru, whose trial drew significant public attention, thought he had convinced investigators of his insanity defense.
-He was apparently shocked when he read the report stating that his judgment was not impaired by mental illness, that he did not suffer from hallucinations, delirium, or similar conditions.
+Rîmaru, whose trial drew significant public attention, thought he had convinced investigators of his insanity defence.
+He was apparently shocked when he read the report stating that his judgment was not impaired by mental illness, and that he did not suffer from hallucinations, delirium, or similar conditions.
 He immediately changed his plea, recanting his previous confessions in their entirety; thenceforth, he refused to answer even his lawyer's questions.

-Eventually, Rîmaru was sentenced to death by judge Theadore Campeanu, the courtroom erupted in applause when the penalty was pronounced.
+Eventually, Rîmaru was sentenced to death by judge Theodor Câmpeanu.
+The courtroom erupted in applause when the penalty was pronounced.
 He appealed, but the Supreme Tribunal upheld the sentence.

 On 23 October 1971, Rîmaru was taken to Jilava Prison in a van.
 He had to be dragged to the place of execution from the moment he left the van.
 Until he was dead, he was in a rage and vigorously tried to escape.
 The three officers charged with shooting him tied him to a post in the prison yard.
 Asked, in accordance with the law, if he had any last wishes, he said no. The men noticed him become more agitated, trying to bite off his clothes and twisting around the post.
 He yelled, "Call my father, so he can see what's happening to me!
 Make him come!
 He's the only guilty one!" and "I want to live!"
-Because of his constant movement, it was difficult to aim accurately and in the end, his backside was riddled with bullets (as he had turned all the way round).
+Because of his constant movement, it was difficult to aim accurately and in the end, his backside was riddled with bullets (as he had turned all the way around).
 He was buried in the town cemetery; his grave remains unmarked.